ETH-DISCO/rlp/README.md

 ## Description

 This code supports the Submission _PUZZLES: A Benchmark for Neural Algorithmic Reasoning_.
+A current version of the paper is available on [arXiv](https://www.arxiv.org/abs/2407.00401).

 We provide `RLP`, a Reinforcement Learning (RL) environment based on [Simon Tatham's Portable Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/), designed for use with [Farama's Gymnasium](https://gymnasium.farama.org/) RL tools.